somnath-zambare/terraform-projects/simple_infrastructure_project/Readme.md

-### Simple AWS network infrastructure by using Terraform
+### Simple TWO TIER NETWORK INFRASTRUCTURE on AWS by using Terraform

 **Following resources are created by using above code:**
 - VPC